michaelneale/goose-perception/README.md

 - Complete conversations are saved as both audio (.wav) and text (.txt) files
 - Files are stored in the `recordings` directory with timestamps
 - Each conversation includes speech from before the wake word was detected
-- The system also saves periodic transcriptions every minute

 ### Activation Logging for Training
 - The system logs all wake word activations for analysis and model improvement